Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 for other available drivers.
 The system then reassigns the delivery to another available driver and updates the estimated delivery time.
 If the driver accidentally accepts a delivery, they have a brief window to cancel the acceptance before the order is locked in.
-In cases where the system cannot establish a connection to update the driver's GPS location, it queues the status update and continues to retry while allowing the driver to proceed with the delivery.
+In cases where the system cannot establish a connection to update the driver's GPS location; it queues the status update and continues to retry while allowing the driver to proceed with the delivery.
 </p></li>
 </list>